SarahIsWeird/DogeWorld/README.md

-# DogeCraft
+# DogeWorld
-Welcome to the DogeCraft repo!
+Welcome to the DogeWorld repo!

-## To-Do List:
-* Optimize /rtp command
-* ...